Departures from the guidelines.

 (v) The current offense involved a high degree of sophistication or planning, occurred over a lengthy period of time, or involved a broad geographic area of disbursement; or

 (vi) The offender used his or her position or status to facilitate the commission of the current offense, including positions of trust, confidence or fiduciary responsibility (e.g., pharmacist, physician, or other medical professional).

 (f) The current offense included a finding of sexual motivation pursuant to RCW 9.94A.835.

 (g) The offense was part of an ongoing pattern of sexual abuse of the same victim under the age of eighteen years manifested by multiple incidents over a prolonged period of time.

-(h) The current offense involved domestic violence, as defined in RCW 10.99.020, and one or more of the following was present:
+(h) The current offense involved domestic violence, as defined in RCW 10.99.020, or stalking, as defined in RCW 9A.46.110, and one or more of the following was present:

 (i) The offense was part of an ongoing pattern of psychological, physical, or sexual abuse of a victim or multiple victims manifested by multiple incidents over a prolonged period of time;

 (ii) The offense occurred within sight or sound of the victim's or the offender's minor children under the age of eighteen years; or

 (iii) The offender's conduct during the commission of the current offense manifested deliberate cruelty or intimidation of the victim.